RajalaxmiUkkaji/RajalaxmiUkkaji/README.md

 YBI Foundation | May 2024 – June 2024

-- Worked on Machine Learning and AI projects.
+- Worked on Machine Learning and AI projects
-- Gained practical experience in Python and Data Analysis.
+- Gained hands-on experience in Python and Data Analysis
-- Applied Data Science concepts to real-world datasets.
+- Applied Data Science concepts to real-world datasets

 ---